realaravinth/cross-grade/README.md

 `# ./feasibility.sh arm`
 ### Availability of packages
 * #### Official repositories:
-    If all packages installed are from the official repositories, then they should be available accoross all officially supported architectures.
+    If all packages installed are from the official repositories, then they should be available across all officially supported architectures.
 * #### Canonical Snappy:
-    Not all packages are available accross all architectures, please check [Snapcraft](https://snapcraft.io/).
+    Not all packages are available across all architectures, please check [Snapcraft](https://snapcraft.io/).
 Databases and applications that use databases might have to be dumped before cross-grading, as they might store data in architecture-specific formats.
 * #### Third-party repositories:
-    Due to the lack of data, I wasn't able to write scripts to take their backup or check of avaiability in other architectures.
+    Due to the lack of data, I wasn't able to write scripts to take their backup or check of availability in other architectures.

-**NOTE:** Kindly create isssues with details containing information on the third-party repositories that you use and the Snappy packages that you use so that I can write scripts for them.
+**NOTE:** Kindly create issues with details containing information on the third-party repositories that you use and the Snappy packages that you use so that I can write scripts for them.
 This would be of great help to me folks!

 ## Finding broken packages
 After cross-grading, it is possible that a few packages can be rendered broken.
 To find them, run: